 CFA Program curriculum content and materials are available in various formats for ease of use in classroom instruction:

 - Official CFA Program curriculum, by exam level: The same curricula CFA Program candidates receive when they register for an exam is now available publicly for purchase directly from John Wiley & Sons or through retail booksellers.

 - CFA Investment Series: Grounded in the CFA Program Candidate Body of Knowledge, these texts are authored by leading industry professionals and academics who bring their wealth of knowledge and expertise to your finance students.
 Each textbook comes with an associated workbook containing Learning Outcome Statements, chapter summaries, and practice problems.
-More information, evaluation copies, and teaching aids are available from your John Wiley & Sons representative.
+More information, evaluation copies, and teaching aids, including lecture slide decks, are available from your John Wiley & Sons representative.

 - Customized via Wiley’s Custom Select platform: Professors can mix and match both CFA Program readings and chapters from other books to create custom course materials in print or digital formats with Wiley Custom Select.